LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 First, consider a large e-commerce platform that experiences heavy traffic during the holiday season.
 In the past, that platform would have to manually provision additional servers to handle the increased holiday load, which is a time-consuming and error-prone process.
 With container orchestration, the platform can use an auto-scaling feature that automatically provisions additional containers as traffic increases and scales back down when traffic decreases.
 That way, increased traffic for the holiday rush can die down in January once everyone buys, returns, and exchanges their items.

 Second, consider a company that has a website, a mobile app, and a back-end processing system that all runs on different servers in different environments.
-In the past, managing these different applications and environments would require a lot of manual effort and coordination.
-With container orchestration, the company can use a single platform to manage all of its containers and environments, allowing them to easily deploy, manage, and scale its applications across different environments.
-This allows the company to more easily adopt new technologies and streamline its development process.
+In the past, managing these different applications and environments would require much manual effort and coordination.
+With container orchestration, the company can use a single platform to manage all of its containers and environments, allowing it to easily deploy, manage, and scale its applications across different environments.
+This allows the company to adopt new technologies more easily and streamline its development process.

 Subscribe to our blog